Above all else, I attribute my professional success to the relationships I’ve built.

 I used to think that if a brief one-line email got the point across, it was doing its job.
 Then I found out people were concerned by my tone and would spend unnecessary time analyzing it.
 Think about the tone you use when communicating with someone, which can be especially tricky with digital messaging and email.

 Additionally, ask the person what their preferred method of communication is for these types of relationships.
-That way, you can be sure they’ll see your message in a timely manner and that you won’t be bothering them.
+That way, you can be sure they’ll see your message promptly and that you won’t be bothering them.

 For example, I keep my Facebook private and accept close friends only.
 I rarely check my LinkedIn because it’s always people pitching me something.
 And I think voicemails are a waste of time.
-If someone hoping for some mentorship tried to contact me via any of these methods, it wouldn’t work.
+It wouldn’t work if someone hoping for some mentorship tried to contact me via any of these methods.

-Be thoughtful about tone and the way you contact someone when you’re getting to know them.
+Be thoughtful about tone and how you contact someone when you’re getting to know them.

 5. Get some real face time every once in a while.

 It’s all too easy to get comfortable with communicating only digitally.
-Email, Slack and even phone calls often aren’t personal enough to build sincere emotional connections.
+But, unfortunately, email, Slack, and even phone calls often aren’t personal enough to build sincere emotional connections.

 6. Don’t always make it about work.

-You don’t have to know everything about each other, but you do have to have some type of personal connection that gives you an entry point to learning about what’s going on with them.
+You don’t have to know everything about each other, but you have to have some personal connection that gives you an entry point to learning about what’s going on with them.

 7. Keep your commitments.

-Once you make a commitment, you absolutely must follow through.
+Once you commit, you absolutely must follow through.
 Failing to do so will fracture any relationship, strong or weak.

 Focus on what you can bring to the relationship and how you can help the other person.
 Then do what you promised.
 Proving reliability is a strong connecting force in any relationship.